pwwang/pipen/docs/runners.md

 ## Configurations for ssh runner
 Ssh runner takes the advantage to use the computing resources from other servers that can be connected via `ssh`.
 The `ssh` command allows us to pass the command to the server and execute it: `ssh [options] [command]`

-> **Caution**
+!!! caution
     1. ssh runner only works when the servers share the same file system.
     2. you have to [configure](http://www.linuxproblem.org/art_9.html) so that you don't need a password to log onto the servers, or use a private key to connect to the ssh servers.
     3. The jobs will be distributed equally to the servers.

 To tell a process the available ssh servers:
 ```python